 Medical problems can cause overgrooming or alopecia, including feline cystitis, auto-immune or internal diseases and cancers, (Waisglass et al., 2006), so start with your vet.
-Flea allergy is a common cause, and possibilities include include lice or fungal infections.
+There is very often a medical reason for overgrooming rather than mere stress or psychogenic alopecia (Waisglass et al., 2006).
+You may need to find a specialist vet.
+Flea allergy is a common cause, and other parasite possibilities include include lice or fungal infections.
 Diagnosis involves ruling out various possibilities (Moriello 2005).
+A diagnosis cannot be made purely from the area of hair loss (Hobi et al., 2011).
 Cats can be affected by multiple allergies or a mixture of more than one cause (Landsberg 2009).
 A survey of cats that had been diagnosed with ‘compulsive’ overgrooming, revealed that most of them had an underlying medical/veterinary cause for their behaviour (Waisglass et al., 2006).
 Here are the main causes.

 FIRST LINE DIAGNOSIS

-Your vet will want to rule out lice and mites, and treat any infections before investigating allergic diseases.
+Your vet will want to rule out lice and mites, ringworm and treat any infections before investigating allergic diseases.
 Vets also need to rule out disease (Landsberg 2009), pain (Caney 2007) or cystitis (Gunn-Moore 2003).
-Pain may require medication.
+Pain will require treatment.

 Just as in human medicine, there are general and specialist vets.
 There are a number of veterinary dermatologists throughout the UK.
 Referral appointments can only be made through your own vet, who may suggest a referral, or you can ask them to make an appointment for a specialist opinion.